hostilefork/replpad-js/README.md

 * Web Assembly is relatively new, but the MIME type must be served correctly for it to work.
 You may have to add `application/webassembly wasm` to your webserver's `/etc/mime-types` file (and restart, e.g. `apache2ctl restart`).
+  Failure to do so means it will "fall back to an ArrayBuffer implementation", which is slower.
+(You will notice it appearing to fetch the .wasm file twice in the network log.)